bhenggoh/ticketsDAPP/README.md

 <img width="428" alt="image" src="https://user-images.githubusercontent.com/116928888/205491492-6b808390-0bf0-4789-a9f5-4ee6b8c6b358.png">
 </p>

-It is still a Work-In-Progress and so code changes and git commits are expected.
+It is still a Work-In-Progress :construction_worker: and so code changes and git commits are expected.

 ---